schnerring/infrastructure-core/README.md

 - `ARM_SUBSCRIPTION_ID`
 - `ARM_TENANT_ID`

-To authenticate to GitHub, set the `GITHUB_TOKEN` variable to a [personal access token](https://docs.github.com/en/rest/overview/other-authentication-methods#basic-authentication) with _public_repo_ scope.
+To authenticate with GitHub, set the `GITHUB_TOKEN` variable to a [personal access token](https://docs.github.com/en/rest/overview/other-authentication-methods#basic-authentication) with _public_repo_ scope.

+Terraform input variables to configure the deployment are defined inside the [`variables.tf`](./variables.tf) file.

 ### Initialize